Jan Rokita: Biography

 In 2003, he was elected to Sejm's special investigative committee for the Lew Rywin affair.
 His participation in the committee has given him a tough inquisitor image and made him very popular, effectively resurrecting him as an active politician.
 In consequence, PO's opinion polls ratings skyrocketed.

 When the negotiations for the future European constitution started in the end of 2003, he coined the slogan: "Nicea o muerte – Nicea albo śmierć" ((Treaty of) Nice or death), which was more or less the official position of the Polish delegation.
 He later softened his position on the constitution.

 His first wife was Katarzyna Zimmerer, Polish-Jewish journalist.
 Now Rokita is married to his second wife Nelly Rokita, an ethnic German from Chelyabinsk, Russia.
 Nelly has a daughter from her first marriage.

 In July 2007, he was sentenced to pay a fine for calling Grzegorz Wieczerzak "a very famous criminal".

-In 2006, Yan Rokita became the coordinator of the so-called shadow office.
+In 2006, Jan Rokita became the coordinator of the so-called shadow office.
 In 2007, he gave up further political activity.
 On 14 September 2007, Rokita announced he would not be seeking re-election in the 2007 Polish elections.
 Officially, he claimed it was because of his wife Nelly's decision to enter Polish politics as an advisor to President Lech Kaczyński (affiliated with the right-wing Law and Justice Party).
 However, it was well documented that in the run up to the elections he and his supporters within the Civic Platform had become increasingly marginalised, and he claimed he could not communicate with section of Civic Platform in Kraków.
 Despite this, he did not leave Civic Platform and went on record that he would cast his vote for the party.